Skip to product information

 Sizes available: 1 gallon

-Basics: zones 3-10, 30-42" x 36", yellow flower in early to mid summer, attractive pointed leaves turn shades of reddish, orange and purple as the season cools, exfoliating bark on mature specimens.
-This is a deciduous shrub. rocky, well-drained soils, lean soil, drought tolerant once established
+Basics: zones 3-10, 30-42" x 36", full sun to partial shade, yellow flower in early to mid summer, attractive pointed leaves turn shades of reddish, orange and purple as the season cools, exfoliating bark on mature specimens.
+This is a deciduous shrub. rocky, well-drained soils, lean soil, drought tolerant once established.

 Common names: Northern Bush Honeysuckle, Low Bush Honeysuckle, Dwarf Bush Honeysuckle, Yellow-flowered Upright Honeysuckle